OpenDSA/OpenDSA/Doc/source/Client-sideDevelopment.rst

   * The ``runit()`` method should call ``ODSA.AV.reset(true)`` to ensure the avcontainer is cleared and ready for the next instance.

 * **processArrayValues(upperLimit)** - validates the array values a user enters or generates an array of random numbers if none are provided

+* **updateJSAVExerOptions()** - parses JSAV exercise grading options from the URL and applies them to ``JSAV_EXERCISE_OPTIONS``, overriding the default values.
+Calling this function allows the grading options for an exercise to be set in the configuration file.
+This function is called by default in ``odsaAV.js`` and does not need to be called directly by exercises unless the exercise alters ``JSAV_EXERCISE_OPTIONS``.
+In order for the update to take effect, this function must be called before the JSAV object is initialized.

 ODSA.MOD
 ========